Locking and Unlocking Basics

 The standard thumbnail file browser at the bottom of the page can be used to switch between multiple attachments on the same page, and Lockpoint will automatically show the current lock status of each file as you navigate around the page.

-To edit an Office document directly using the Edit in Office feature, first select an Office document, click the "..." dropdown, and select Edit in Office.
+On Confluence 6.10 and below, to edit an Office document directly using the Edit in Office feature, first select an Office document, click the "..." dropdown, and select Edit in Office.
 The document will be locked and unlocked automatically and no manual locking or unlocking is required.
 When viewing Office files in the browser, Lockpoint will refresh the lock status frequently, so the file browser will show that the file becomes locked shortly after the Office application is launched.

 After saving the document in Office, the new version of the file will be uploaded to Confluence and the file will be unlocked.
-Additionally, by clicking on the versions dropdown on the top left corner of the page, Confluence will recognize that the file was been updated and it will prompt the user to refresh the preview content.